Anton Graf von Arco auf Valley: Early life

 He was born in Sankt Martin im Innkreis in Upper Austria, into the ancient House of Arco, a noble family originally from Arco in northern Italy.
 His father, Count Maximilian von Arco-Valley (1849–1911) was a businessman and estate owner, whose elder sister had married John Dalberg-Acton, 1st Baron Acton.
 Anton's mother, Emily Freiin von Oppenheim (1869–1957), was from the wealthy Oppenheim banking family of German-Jewish descent.
 His family had lived in Germany for centuries.
 His noble title was no longer officially recognised by the post-1918 First Austrian Republic.

 After serving with a Bavarian regiment, the Royal Bavarian Infantry Lifeguards Regiment, in the last year of World War I, Anton returned from the front as an angry and disillusioned combat veteran.
-He was an Austrian citizen by birth who had later adopted Germany as his home and he enrolled at Munich University.
+He was an Austrian citizen by birth who had later adopted Germany as his home and he enrolled in the Ludwig-Maximilians-Universität München.
 As a national-conservative, an aristocrat, a monarchist, and a proclaimed anti-Semite (despite his mother's Jewish ancestry), Anton detested Kurt Eisner, the secular Jewish leader of the Independent Social Democratic Party and Premier of the People's State of Bavaria.

 Eisner is a Bolshevist, a Jew; he isn't German, he doesn't feel German, he subverts all patriotic thoughts and feelings.
 He is a traitor to this land.

 — Anton Graf von Arco auf Valley.